EAlmadi/Phase3_project/README.md

 We loaded our data into a dataframe called Syriatel_data then proceeded to look at our dataset which contained 3333 rows and 21 columns.

-We then looked for which of our columns are numerical and which are categorical and adjusted our Area code column to a numerical feature for easier analysis.
+We then looked for which of our columns are numerical and which are categorical

 1. __*Data Cleaning*__

 Upon inspection of the dataset, we found it had no missing values or duplicated items.

-2. __*Added Calculated Columns*__
+2. __*Data Manipulation*__

 We then added columns that we deemed useful in our analysis.
+We changed our area code column to an object rather than it being an integer as it is categorical.
+We followed by standardizing our collumns so that our model can be effective.

+3. __*Exploratory Data Analysis*__

+Next we generated visualisations to check for the relationship between the features especially  'churn' as it is our target variable.
+WE used bar graphs, correlation plots, distribution plots and kde plot for our visuals.

 ## 4. Modeling
 __Visual Data Analysis:__